istudyatuni/blog/content/why-i-dont-like-go.typ

         a = newA
     }
     ```
-// 10
-- Why do you want to write ```go arr.append(value)```, when you can just ```go append(arr, value)```?
-// 14
-- When something can't be compiled (e.g. you don't use a variable) compiler will also show you errors in all places where module with this error is imported, so you should scan with yours eyes non-highlighted output where all lines are placed very tight to find an original error.
-Nice!
 // 12
 - Language server also has a problems (I use it in Sublime Text via LSP-gopls):
     - Sometimes it doesn't load changes after ```sh go mod tidy``` and you need to open files with definitions/functions from module with not-yet-loaded definitions, so LSP will see it